alexdevero/alex-devero-blog/__drafts__/draft--typescript-interfaces.md

 }

 // Create a function with "user" parameter
-// and annotate the "user" parameter with User interface. function getUserEmail(user: User) {
+// and annotate the "user" parameter with "User" interface. function getUserEmail(user: User) {
   return user.email
 }